Die Ärzte: Band name

 The three dots also symbolize the three members of the band.
 The German cartoonist Schwarwel, who also directed music videos for famous pop punk bands including Good Charlotte and Unwritten Law, realized the idea.
 "Die Ärzte", with two dots, is correct German orthography and not related to the heavy metal umlaut in any way.
 They often call themselves "Die beste Band der Welt" ("The best band in the world") in jest due to them wondering why they have so many fans.
 They often change their band name for short periods, sometimes only a matter of days.
-For example, they called themselves "Die Köche" ("The cooks") to promote their 2007 album "Jazz ist anders" ("Jazz is different"), relevant due to the album art's pizza theme.
+For example, they called themselves "Die Köche" ("The cooks") to promote their 2007 album Jazz ist anders ("Jazz is different"), relevant due to the album art's pizza theme.
 By adopting new names, the band is able to avoid attracting large crowds, allowing them to hold small concerts.

 International reception

 The band has been very popular in Germany, Austria and Switzerland, while also enjoying some success in other Northern European countries.
 Unlike fellow early 1980s German punk band Die Toten Hosen (whose career has often been compared to Die Ärzte, often trying to promote a rivalry), Die Ärzte are largely unknown outside of these countries, aside from descendants of German nationals abroad as well as many students.
 The band considered releasing an album in English in the mid-1990s, but they dropped the idea.
+The songs recorded for said album were released in 2018 on the compilations "Seitenhirsch" and "They've given me Schrott".

-In 2002 they did a short tour in Japan and released a compilation of their last albums there, and in 2004 they did a short tour in South America.
-Today they are one of the highest grossing live acts in Germany, Austria and Switzerland.
+In 2002, they did a short tour in Japan and released a compilation (titled simply die ärzte) of their last albums there, and in 2004 they did a short tour in South America.

+On occasion (for example concerts in 2008, 2019, 2023), they also played non-German-speaking countries of Europe, such as Poland, Czechia, Croatia, Slovenia, Italy, France, the UK, Sweden, Denmark, Luxembourg, Russia, the Netherlands and Belgium.